andrea-allen/pgf-networks/README.md

 # pgf-networks
+#TODO edit this next
+## Readme not currently up to date, check back soon.

 This project was created at the University of Vermont, Complex Systems and Data Science Center in the Laboratory for Structure and Dynamics to accompany a working paper titled
 "Disease Interventions in Probabilistic Modeling: Expansion and Modeling of Time Evolution Probability Generating Function Formalism" and contains the original code